bevstr/satoshi-shuffle/docs/installation-docker.md

    # Or using vi
    vi blockclock.conf

-   # Or simply open with your desktop text editor
+   # Or open with your desktop text editor
    ```

 4. Add your device information and preferences: